Barty breezes past Ostapenko in Miami

 "We got here safely and I've been well prepared and now we're enjoying the sunshine."

-Next up for Barty will be either No.14 seed Victoria Azarenka of Belarus or No.24 seed Angelique Kerber of Germany, who face off later Saturday in a battle of former world number ones.
+Next up for Barty will be No.14 seed Victoria Azarenka from Belarus, who beat No.24 seed Angelique Kerber from Germany 7-5 6-2 in a battle of former world No.1s.

+Azarenka, who was playing her first match after a first-round bye and a walkover, took a while to warm to the occasion.

+But after trailing 4-1, she put the first set back on serve with a break in the seventh game and dominated from there, posting her ninth win in 10 meetings with Kerber.